SEND Report 2021 – 2022

-Any child who comes to Woodlands School must have an Education, Health and Care (EHC) Plan or a Statement of Special Educational Need.
-Most commonly the children will have learning needs associated with Profound and Multiple Learning disabilities, Severe Learning disabilities and complex Moderate Learning disabilities.
+Any child who comes to Woodlands School must have an Education, Health and Care Plan (EHCP).
+Most commonly the children will have learning needs associated with Profound and Multiple Learning Disabilities, Severe Learning Disabilities and complex Moderate Learning Disabilities.

-Within this range, we are resourced to meet the learning styles of students with a wide range of needs including autistic spectrum and communication disorders, hearing impairments, visual impairments and physical disabilities.
-Students admitted to Woodlands are likely to achieve within the range P1 to Year 1/2 of the National Curriculum.
+Within this range we are resourced to meet the learning styles of students with a wide range of needs including autistic spectrum and communication disorders, hearing impairments, visual impairments and physical disabilities.
+Students admitted to Woodlands are likely to achieve within the range formerly referred to as P1 to Entry Level 1/2.

-Placement at the school is agreed by the local authority Special Needs Assessment Group (SPAG) following a detailed assessment of pupil needs and full consultation with all partners in the process.
+Placement at the school is agreed by the local authority Provisions Panel, following detailed assessment of pupil needs and full consultation with all partners in the process.
 The aim is to ensure that parents are well informed as parental choice is paramount.

 When serious interest is shown in Woodlands, and the LA has identified us as a suitable school, parents will be encouraged to bring their child for a visit.
 The receiving teacher and/or the Key Stage Leader will visit the child in their present school and, if it is considered to be beneficial, arrange a home visit.

-Most students attending Woodlands already have a Statement of a Special Educational Need or an Education Health Care Plan.
+All students attending Woodlands already have an Education Health Care Plan.
 Occasionally students will arrive new to the school without these documents and the preceding assessments having taken place.
 When students are placed here on an assessment basis we liaise with the relevant external professionals to complete assessments.
 Professionals involved may include Educational Psychologists, Local authority Autism specialists, Speech and Language Therapists, Physiotherapists and Occupational Therapists, as well as other medical professionals.
-Alongside ongoing assessments in school, documentation is collated to support the compilation of EHC Plans by the Local Authority and to create targets for learning.
+Alongside ongoing assessments in school, documentation is collated to support the compilation of EHCP by the Local Authority and to create targets for learning.